CAS PAC “Performing Arts Practice in Conflict Zones”

-The SAC – organized in collaboration with the Goethe Institute North Iraq and the Swiss Center of ITI (International Theatre Institute) – is aimed at professional artists from Europe and the Kurdish areas of Iraq and Syria who want to bring their performing arts practice to local and international conflict and crisis zones.
+The CAS – organized in collaboration with the Goethe Institute North Iraq and the Swiss Center of ITI (International Theatre Institute) – is aimed at professional artists from Europe and the Kurdish areas of Iraq and Syria who want to bring their performing arts practice to local and international conflict and crisis zones.

-The DAC provides the tools to launch sustainable projects that strengthen solidarity and empowerment processes within a society.
+The CAS provides the tools to launch sustainable projects that strengthen solidarity and empowerment processes within a society.
 It allows participants to reflect on themselves as cultural operators, and to develop an awareness of diversity within an art project based on exchange and collaboration with people and artists from different backgrounds.

 Theatre and performing arts provide accurate and efficient means to respond to human needs.
 Thanks to their immediacy and lucidity, they are an ideal art form to express feelings and to find words to describe and represent the delicate issues related to trauma.
 Physical theatre in particular is based on body language: a universal means of communication and therefore even more suitable to face the challenges of a society shaken by crises and conflicts.

 The CAS consists of two parts.
 The first part of the training takes place at the ATD in Verscio.
 The second part takes place in the Kurdish areas of northern Iraq.
 In the second part, participants will work in a school with about 100 young people.
 The school is located in a camp that is almost entirely self-managed by refugees.